gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `--connection-timeout <ms>`: number of milliseconds to wait for the database connection(s)
 - `--delete-timeout <ms>`: number of milliseconds to wait for the DELETE call
 - `--write-timeout <ms>`: number of milliseconds to wait for the WRITE call
+- `--async-make-timeout <ms>`: number of milliseconds to wait for the async make job to finish when `--async-make` is active; by default 1800000 ms (30 minutes)
 - `--lock-container-timeout <ms>`: number of milliseconds to wait for the container lock
 - `--exclude-filter [<path> ..]`: exclude the given paths during: file walk, delta detection and when explicitly scheduled via --(un)deploy
 - `--[no-]optimise-file-upload` : [don't] perform delta detection via local SHA256 calculation instead of DELETE and WRITE calls.
 Will not have any positive effect when used along with --treat-unmodified-as-modified.